jamierjhill/data_science_projects/README.md

 # data_science_projects

+Data Science Portfolio
 Welcome to my Data Science Portfolio!
-Below, you will find a list of projects categorized by data science techniques and methodologies.
+Below is a categorized list of data science project types with example projects.

 1. Supervised Learning
-Classification: Predict categorical labels.
-Example: Wine classification using the load_wine dataset.
-Regression: Predict continuous values.
-Example: Predicting house prices based on features like location and size.
+Predict outcomes using labeled datasets.
+Example Project: [Insert link and description of project]

 2. Unsupervised Learning
-Clustering: Group data into clusters based on similarity.
-Example: Customer segmentation for marketing strategies.
-Dimensionality Reduction: Reduce the number of features while retaining key information.
-Example: PCA for visualizing high-dimensional data.
+Identify patterns and groupings in unlabeled data.
+Example Project: [Insert link and description of project]

 3. Deep Learning
-Image Classification: Use CNNs to classify images.
-Example: Classify cats vs dogs using TensorFlow or PyTorch.
-Natural Language Processing (NLP): Analyze and generate text.
-Example: Sentiment analysis or chatbot creation.
+Use neural networks to solve complex problems like image recognition or natural language processing.
+Example Project: [Insert link and description of project]

 4. Time Series Analysis
-Stock Forecasting: Predict stock prices using ARIMA or LSTM models.
-Weather Forecasting: Build models to predict future weather conditions using APIs.
+Analyze and forecast data points over time.
+Example Project: [Insert link and description of project]

 5. Reinforcement Learning
-Game AI: Develop bots that learn to play games.
-Example: Training an agent to play Tic-Tac-Toe using Q-learning.
+Train models to make decisions by interacting with their environment.
+Example Project: [Insert link and description of project]

 6. Exploratory Data Analysis (EDA)
-Data Exploration: Visualize, clean, and summarize datasets.
-Example: Analysis of housing market trends or COVID-19 data.
+Explore, visualize, and summarize data to uncover insights.
+Example Project: [Insert link and description of project]